 BACK COVER: After an epic fail in the hetero world, Ash Jackson heads cross country to Arizona to make peace with his sexuality and his God.
 Nashville Star Samma Templeton’s music career bankrolls her future husband’s political campaigns.
 But she pukes before every concert and feels like a place-keeper on the senator’s calendar.
 When Ash moves into Samma’s apartment building, their childhood friendship resurrects, and Samma must choose between promoting a political agenda that will benefit millions or following her heart.
 Ash must face his inner demons for the girl who was his past and might be his future.

 “If I could only choose one word to describe Ann Lee Miller’s Chasing Happy, I would have to say ‘Monumental’.
 This is Christian fiction at its finest.
 It’s edgy, gritty, and believable with absolutely no sugar coating, yet sensitive, romantic, and deeply moving.
 Don’t dismiss it because of the ‘hot button’ topic.
 It just may be the best thing I’ve read this year.”

 Four friends navigate college and the drama churned up by their Florida beach band to cement friendship and more.
-Avra wants love, but drummer Cisco—self-medicating from his parents’ divorce with sex and intoxicants—is a poor choice.
+Avra wants love, but drummer Cisco—self-medicating from his parents’ divorce with unhealthy behaviors—is a poor choice.
 Cisco hungers for fresh-baked cookies and the scent of family he finds at Avra’s.
 Kallie shares her classically trained voice only with lead vocalist Jesse and fights to keep her heart safe.
 Jesse feeds on fame and hides more than insecurity beneath his guitar.
 The friends surf ego, betrayal, and ambition and head for wipeout.
 But somehow, when they’re not looking, Avra’s God changes them all.

 2015 Readers Favorite Bronze Award, Inspirational Fiction